thefirsthero/WeatherWebApp/README.md

 ## Database Setup
 Run the `create_dbs.py` script to create the database in mysql.

+## Create Log Folder
+Create a foler called `log` in the application root directory

 ## Running Web App:
 Run `python app.py` and the web app will be run in your localhost.